Miamiohlibs/MyGuide/README.md

 ## Initial Setup

 - run `npm install` to install Node package dependencies.This runs a predefined command specified in the "start" property of a package's "scripts" object.
 If the "scripts" object does not define a "start" property, npm will run node server.js.
 - Once you've configured the LibGuides portion of the `config/default.json` file, you can run `./getData` to fetch subject, librarian, guide, and database data from the LibGuides API.
-(Youc can check on those files in the `./cache` folder.
+(You can check on those files in the `./cache` folder.
 Additional subject subject mapping will be required before you can create the cached subject files, however.

 ## Starting/Stopping the Process